jazzband/django-axes/docs/7_architecture.rst

 If any of the checks fails, an exception is raised which interrupts the login process and triggers the Django login failed signal handlers.

-Another exception is raised by a Axes signal handler, which is then caught by ``AxesMiddleware`` and converted into a readable error because the user is currently locked out of the system.

 Axes implements the lockout flow as follows:

 .. code-block:: text